gregory-ledenev/java-class-extension/doc/introduction.md

 Dynamic Class Extensions are generally simpler, as they only require adding new interfaces and defining operations via lambdas.
 And they are very flexible, allowing changing configuration on the fly, supporting asynchronous operations, a bit of aspects etc. However, if the extension logic is sufficiently complex and necessitates coding new classes for extensions functionality anyway, it may be worthwhile to consider using Static Class Extensions.

+#### Advantages of Java Class Extension Library
-While the Java Class Extensions Library requires slightly more code and efforts than native class extensions in other languages, it offers several significant advantages:
+While the Java Class Extension Library requires slightly more code and efforts than native class extensions in other languages, it offers several significant advantages:
 1. Full Inheritance and Polymorphism Support
    * Dynamic resolution of extension methods
    * Enables complex hierarchies and method overriding